freenas/freenas-docs/userguide/storage.rst

 that the export was done, and remove all knowledge of the pool from this system.

-To instead destroy the data and share configurations on the pool, set all three options.
+To instead destroy the data and share configurations on the pool, also set all three options.
 This instructs the system to destroy the data on the pool, datasets, zvols, and the configuration of each share.
 It returns the individual disk to a raw state.